atk4/core/docs/exception.rst

 and previous exception as any normal PHP excetpion would, but to get the parameters you would need to use:

 .. php:method:: getParams()

     Return array that lists all params collected by exception.

 Some param values may be objects.

+.. php:method:: setMessage($message)

+    Change message (subject) of a current exception.
+Primary use is for localization purposes.

 Output Formatting